A Magical Fairy Tales Unit Your Students Will Love

 Hmm.
 She needed a genre study that spanned different cultures.
 Myths?
 Fables?

-Fairy tales would fit the bill.
+A fairy tales unit would fit the bill.
 Maybe even Cinderella.
 She clicked over to TPT, and soon she had found what she was looking for.

 Comparing Fairy Tales